 Violet Wood Sorrel

 A low herb with many flowers.
-Flowers in umbellike groups on long stalks, much higher than the leaves, 5-petaled, light magenta or lavender, rarely white (but never violet), showy.
+Flowers in umbellike groups on long stalks, much higher than the leaves, 5-petaled, light magenta or lavender, rarely white (but never truly violet, despite the name), showy.
 Blooms April-July, also September-November.
 Leaves trifoliate (like clover), the leaflets heart-shaped, able to close along the central vein, often with purplish markings.
 Fruit a fairly long, upright capsule, surrounded by the calyx.

-Similar species: Missouri has 4 native and 1 introduced Oxalis species, and this is the only one that has magenta or lavender flowers, has leaves that arise only from the base of the plant, and grows from a bulb.
+Similar species: Missouri has 4 native and 1 introduced Oxalis species.
+This is the only one that has magenta or lavender flowers, has leaves that arise only from the base of the plant, and grows from a bulb.
 The other species all have yellow flowers, leaves along the stem, and no bulbs.